-We will work with partners to achieve a high quality cycling network by engaging with public health, housing as well as transport bodies to ensure the network is designed and planned for the beginning, middle and end of each journey.
+With partners we will work to achieve a high quality cycling network by engaging with public health, housing as well as transport bodies to ensure the network is designed and planned for the beginning, middle and end of each journey.

-To ensure uptake and use of the West Midlands Cycle Design Guidance, TfWM have funded four training events for 2018 at the constituent local authorities as well as partners at Midland Metro Alliance and HS2.
+To ensure uptake and use of the West Midlands Cycle Design Guidance, four training events will take place in 2018 at the constituent local authorities as well as partners at Midland Metro Alliance and HS2.

-With the seven constituent WMCA local authorities TfWM is developing Local Cycling and Walking Infrastructure Plans (LCWIPs) which will inform the implementation plan for the Strategic Cycle Network and identify the needed improvements on local networks within each of the local authorities.
+With the seven constituent WMCA local authorities we are developing Local Cycling and Walking Infrastructure Plans (LCWIPs) which will inform the implementation plan for the Strategic Cycle Network and identify the needed improvements on local networks within each of the local authorities.